antoniocintra/antoniocintra/README.md

 ### Hi there 👋

-My name is Antônio Eduardo Cintra Ferraz , Bachelor in systems analysis and development at Estácio University.
+My name is Antônio Eduardo Cintra Ferraz , I'm Bachelor in systems analysis and development at Estácio University.

 I'm passionate in solve problems and learning , I'm  always seeking to improve, to be better day after day.